lentra0/omarchy-cachyos/README.md

 ## Differences from Upstream

 ### Core Improvements
-- Changed shell to zsh with useful plugins preconfigured
+- Changed shell to `zsh` with useful plugins preconfigured
-- Set Firefox as default browser with custom theme and config
+- Set Firefox as default browser (`firefox-pure` package from CachyOS)
 - Overhauled waybar for convenience and efficiency
 - Set workspaces amount to 8 and added cycling (SUPER + ←/→)
 - Consolidated all Hyprland configs to standard location (~/.config/hypr/)
-- Blacklisted Network Manager's wifi scan to avoid conflicts with iwd
+- Blacklisted Network Manager's wifi scan to avoid conflicts with `iwd`
-- DHCP is now handled by dhcpcd
+- DHCP is now handled by `dhcpcd`
-- Replaced blueberry with bluetui for Bluetooth management
+- Replaced blueberry with `bluetui` for Bluetooth management
 - Modified default keybinds to my personal preference
 - Removed all Apple-specific workarounds and tweaks
 - Removed unnecessary .desktop entries and XCompose